GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Stabs_at_Summary_Finnegans_Wake.md

 &nbsp;

 That said... so my focus on media ecology is the root of all modern media ecology.
-James Joyce's book [Finnegans Wake that started streaming released in year 1924](https://jamesjoyce.ie/events/mamalujo-finnegans-wake-as-a-work-in-progress/).
-And was finished publican on Star Wars Force Day, 1939!
+James Joyce's book [Finnegans Wake that started streaming release in year 1924](https://jamesjoyce.ie/events/mamalujo-finnegans-wake-as-a-work-in-progress/).
+And was finished publication on Star Wars Force Day, 1939!
 (May 4, 1939)

 1. "Finnegans Wake is the greatest guidebook to media study ever fashioned by man." - Marshall McLuhan (University of Toronto), Newsweek Magazine, page 56, February 28, 1966